 Helping your child feel complete confidence in the care from our dental office near Arden NC

-We want all of our patients to have positive experiences at Asheville Smile Center.
+We want all of our patients to have positive experiences at Family Dental Health of South Asheville.
 This ability begins with the earliest dental visits, of which some adults have struggled to get over.
 Dental anxiety, unfortunately, affects far too many people.
 We seek to make a complete change by practicing gentle, compassionate care in our dental practice near Arden, NC.

 We typically begin seeing children by the time they are three or four years old, even earlier when they visit our office by tagging along during a parent’s check-up.
 These early experiences are important to the formation of a child’s opinion about dentistry.
 Allowing your child to see you receive pleasant dental care is just one way in which you can help him or her feel more comfortable with dental care.